State can enforce church limits for now

-A federal court judge has ruled that New York State can continue to enforce capacity limits on houses of worship in COVID-19 hot zones while a lawsuit filed by the Diocese of Brooklyn and Queens plays out in court.
+Two federal judges last Friday ruled that New York State can continue to enforce capacity limits on houses of worship in COVID-19 hot zones while a pair of lawsuits play out in court.

 U.S. District Judge Eric Komitee last Friday, writing in the matter of Roman Catholic Diocese of Brooklyn and Queens v.
-Cuomo, denied a request from the diocese for a temporary retraining order and a preliminary injunction against enforcement, but did write that the diocese may reapply for an injunction as the record may be developed more fully.
+Cuomo, denied a request from the diocese for a temporary restraining order and a preliminary injunction against enforcement, but did write that the diocese may reapply for an injunction as the record in the case may be developed more fully.

+In a suit filed by Orthodox Jewish organizations, including Agudath Israel of Kew Gardens Hills and Agudath Israel of Bayswater, U.S. District Court Judge Kiyo Matsumoto also denied a request for a TRO, ruling that the capacity restrictions do not violate the constitutionally protected right to free exercise of religion.

 Cuomo on Oct.
 5 issued an executive order establishing color-coded zones in the city based on resurgences of positive tests for COVID-19, with red sectors having the harshest restrictions on schools, businesses and houses of worship.

-Bishop Nicholas DiMarzio said in a statement issued Saturday that he is disappointed, but expects to prevail when the case is decided.
+Bishop Nicholas DiMarzio said in a statement issued Saturday that he is disappointed, but expects the diocese to prevail when the case is decided.

 “We are seeking what is just,” DiMarzio said.
 “And we have kept parishioners safe and will continue to do so.
 Thus, there is no reason for this latest interference with our First Amendment right to celebrate Mass together, so we will continue to press the courts and our elected officials to end it as soon as possible.